Prof. Max Cavitch, Co-director, Psychoanalytic Studies Minor

 Fisher-Bennett Hall, room 341

 I joined Penn’s faculty in 1999, after receiving my B.A. from Yale and my Ph.D. from Rutgers.
 My areas of expertise include American and African American Literatures and Cultures, Cinema Studies, Poetry and Poetics, and Psychoanalytic Studies.
 My first book, published in 2007, is a study of mourning poetry in 18th- and 19th-century North America: American Elegy: The Poetry of Mourning from the Puritans to Whitman.
 I’m currently working on two new monographs: Passing Resemblances: A Critical Inventory of Autobiography and Mad Poet of Philadelphia: Towards a New Literary Psychohistory.
 I’m the editor of the forthcoming Oxford World’s Classics edition of Walt Whitman’s Specimen Days and the co-editor (with historian Brian Connolly) of the essay-collection, Situation Critical!
 Critique, Theory, and Early American Studies.
-I’ve also published numerous articles on a wide variety of topics in journals including American Literary History, Contemporary Psychoanalysis, Early American Literature, ESQ, The Journal of Wild Culture, PMLA, Oxford Literary Review, Postmodern Culture, Psychoanalysis, Culture & Society, Screen, Senses of Cinema, and Victorian Poetry.
-I also write in various non-academic forms, including recent or forthcoming poetry in the journals Brittle Star, Politics/Letters Live, and Grand, and a work of creative non-fiction in progress called Ashes: A History of Thought and Substance.
+I’ve also published numerous articles on a wide variety of topics in journals including American Literary History, Contemporary Psychoanalysis, Early American Literature, ESQ, The Journal of Wild Culture, Oxford Literary Review, PMLA, Postmodern Culture, Psychoanalysis, Culture & Society, Screen, Senses of Cinema, and Victorian Poetry.
+I also write in various non-academic forms, including recent or forthcoming poetry in the journals Brittle Star, Grand, Philosophical Salon, Politics/Letters Live, and a work of creative non-fiction, forthcoming from Punctum Books, called Ashes: A History of Thought and Substance.

-In addition to my work as a scholar and as a teacher, I serve as co-editor of the book series Early American Studies (University of Pennsylvania Press), as a longtime member of the Advisory and Executive Councils of the McNeil Center for Early American Studies, as a member of the collaboration committee of the Psychoanalytic Center of Philadelphia and the University of Pennsylvania Department of Psychiatry, as one of the founding faculty members (and since 2020 one of the co-directors) of Penn’s undergraduate program in Psychoanalytic Studies, and as a founding member of the international Historical Poetics Working Group.
+I am also a member of the collaboration committee of the Psychoanalytic Center of Philadelphia and the University of Pennsylvania Department of Psychiatry, one of the founding faculty members (and since 2020 one of the co-directors) of Penn’s undergraduate program in Psychoanalytic Studies, and a founding member of the international Historical Poetics Working Group.
 I also continue to edit and to contribute to the blog I launched in 2019, called “Psyche on Campus” (to which it’s free to subscribe—so please do!).